-- Wear closed shoes.
-Open shoes, such as sandals, are a no-go as a falling item could injure your foot or a potential acid spill could damage your skin.
+Wear closed shoes.
+Open shoes, such as sandals, are a no-go as a falling item could injure your feet and a potential acid spill could damage your skin.

-- Only bring the things you need into lab.
-That means you should leave all your personal items, such as bags and jackets outside.
-Also take off your watch and jewelry before entering the lab.
+Only bring the things you need into the lab.
+That means you should leave all of your personal items, such as bags and jackets outside.
+Also, take off your watch and jewelry before entering the lab.

-- If you wear contact lenses, makes sure to follow the safety instruction in a lab.
-In some labs it’s forbidden to wear contact lenses all together because if you get chemicals in your eyes, the liquids can get trapped under the lenses.
+If you wear contact lenses, makes sure to follow the safety instruction in a lab.
+In some labs, it’s forbidden to wear contact lenses altogether because if you get chemicals in your eyes, the liquids can get trapped under the lenses.

 2. Keep a tidy lab

-- The fume hood is a ventilated workbench that protects you from hazardous fumes.
+The fume hood is a ventilated workbench that protects you from hazardous fumes.
 It only works if air is flowing, which you can check by sticking a small piece of paper into the hood.
-You should work with the sash down, and usually there will be a mark that shows how far you can move the sash up, without compromising airflow.
+You should work with the sash down, and usually, there will be a mark that shows how far you can move the sash up, without compromizing airflow.